mediaopt/paypal-commercetools-connector/docs/PayPal.md

 ## Authorization

 All the calls in this section are only relevant for commercetools.
-Autentication for communication with PayPal is covered in the next section.
+Authentication for communication with PayPal is covered in the next section.

 ### 1. Obtain access token